geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

     - The minimum and maximum values are specified for each channel (red, green, blue, near-infrared)

-Have a look at the [API reference](../../api_reference/data/data_preprocessor/normalize_preprocessor.md#aviary.data.NormalizePreprocessorConfig) for more details on the configuration options.
+Have a look at the [API reference][API reference NormalizePreprocessor] for more details on the configuration options.

+  [`NormalizePreprocessor`]: ../../api_reference/data/data_preprocessor/normalize_preprocessor.md
+  [requirements]: ../../aviary/index.md#requirements
+  [API reference NormalizePreprocessor]: ../../api_reference/data/data_preprocessor/normalize_preprocessor.md#aviary.data.NormalizePreprocessorConfig

 ---

 ### Step 5: Configure the model

-To do the inference on the preprocessed data, we will use the [`ONNXSegmentationModel`](../../api_reference/inference/model/onnx_segmentation_model.md) with the following configuration:
+To do the inference on the preprocessed data, we will use the [`ONNXSegmentationModel`] with the following configuration:

 ``` yaml title="config.yaml"
 model: